 Safety committees that lack effective education and training, for the most part, flounder around but rarely get much done.

 It's important that safety committee members are trained so that they understand the big picture.
 Each member needs to know how the safety committee fits into the company's operations plan and how it can most effectively benefit the employer by helping to improve the safety management system.Training will help each safety committee member:

-For a safety committee to operate successfully, its members should be educated and trained in at least three very important areas:
+For a safety committee to operate successfully, its members should be educated and trained in at least four very important areas:

 This is pretty obvious, but no less important.
 Safety committee members should be trained in how the safety committee operates, how meetings are conducted, and what is expected of them as members.
 New safety committee members may not have a firm understanding of the consultative role the safety committee plays within the safety management system.
 They may not realize that one of the primary purposes of safety committees is to help the employer fulfill safety accountabilities.

 To be effective, safety committee members must know basic hazard identification and control concepts and methods.
 We'll cover this topic briefly below.
-A more in-depth discussion can be found in OSHAcademy Course 704.
+A more in-depth discussion can be found in OSHAcademy course 704 Hazard Analysis and Control.

 One of the hazard identification and control duties you might have as a member of the safety committee might be conducting regular walk-around safety inspections.
 Safety inspections can be effective in spotting workplace hazards, but only if the people inspecting know what they're looking for and ask the right questions.

-Sometimes, safety inspections consist of one person walking around with what I call the "rolling-eyeball" approach.
-The inspector just scans up and down, side to side, all over the place looking for hazards, not really knowing what to look for.
+Sometimes, safety inspections consist of one person walking around and scans up and down, side to side, all over the place looking for hazards, not really knowing what to look for.
 Occasionally, the inspector might ask an employee if they have any "safety complaints", only to receive a quick "no" so the person can get back to work.
 You can imagine that such an inspection ends up a waste of the inspector's time and the employer's money.
 If you are going to inspect...inspect effectively so that the company realizes some benefit from the process.

 It's very important that safety committee members be trained on using the well-known Hierarchy of Controls, which includes five basic strategies in controlling exposure to hazards in the workplace.